sage-church/cafe-kansas-site/README.md

 This is a website for a cafe.
 This was treated as a starter project to learn and work through beginner coding struggles by designing and laying out a page with some html, css, and javascript.
 Since it's a starter project, and the idea was for a very small, family-owned cafe, the design and theme is a departure from the 'modern' formats that are seen across most restaurant/cafe sites these days.

 The site also wasn't intended to become a fully functional site for a cafe that could realistically take orders from customers (at least this wasn't the intention for the time being), therefore, it has no back-end functionality to it.
 The info. entered on the 'Place Order' page is verified by javascript, and if the input is valid, it simply hides the checkout pop-up box then shows the thank you pop-up box.
 No data is sent anywhere.

+LICENSE:
+Distributed under the MIT License.
+See LICENSE.txt for more information.